 - Water Resistance – 50meters / 167 feet

 Now to an important question that most people tend to find themselves asking when they are looking to buy a classic Moonwatch Speedmaster.
 If you are thinking about buying a classic Moonwatch, which are you going to buy?
 Sapphire or hesalite?

-These watches are almost identical to each other, have a few noticeable differences, and that is the glass.
+These watches are almost identical to each other and have very few noticeable differences.
+One of the most notable is the glass.

 But if you are looking for a modern Speedmaster that is as close to the original as possible, you’re correct in looking at the Speedmaster Hesalite .005 and the Speedmaster Sapphire .006.